mwreichelt/VWF-engine-gbdk2020/README.md

    - Added a description which specifically mentions needing a png file with indexed colors to generate the font from
    - Added -v flag for verbose output when your font didn't generate correctly and you aren't sure why
    - Added -r for reverse palette order.
 This is useful for when you realize that you've made a .png for your font with your color indexes in the opposite order than what png2font expects.
 Or when you'd like to create an inverted version of your font.
+ - Textarea basic printing.
+Define an x,y coordinate and a width and height, specify a text segment to print, and register your vblank interrupt handler to make it print one character at a time.
+   - Manual linebreak ("\n") support

 ### Planned Features (in order of how likely I am to actually implement them):
+- GG and SMS support for textareas
 - Support for text advancement in a player controlled text area
   - You know, like a JRPG text box
 - Text printing speed